 Where does the UNCW Seahawk Shuttle go?

 The Seahawk Shuttle provides public transportation to the UNCW campus and surrounding area.
 The routes are available to anyone.
-Wave operates nine different routes that stop at designated shuttle stops on and around the UNCW campus.
+Wave operates eight different routes that stop at designated shuttle stops on and around the UNCW campus.
 Click here for a copy of the 2023-2024 shuttle route map.